alban-read/M1-MICRO-FORTH/M1MicroForth.md

 ```

-This will display key pressed and its multiple ASCII value(s).
+*This will display key pressed and its multiple ASCII value(s).*

-Terminals accept a variety of commands.
+Terminals accept a wide variety of commands.

 FORTH typically only implements `PAGE` to clear the screen and `AT-XY` to place the cursor.